Aperiodicity, Star-freeness, and First-order Logic Definability of Operator Precedence Languages: Preliminaries

 \subsection{Logic characterization of operator precedence languages}

-In \cite{LonatiEtAl2015} the traditional monadic second order logic (MSO) characterization of regular languages by B\"uchi, Elgot, and Trakhtenbrot \cite{bib:Buchi1960a,Elg61,Tra61} is extended to the case of OPL\@.
+In \cite{LonatiEtAl2015} the traditional monadic second order logic (MSO) characterization of regular languages by B\"uchi, Elgot, and Trakhtenbrot \cite{bib:Buchi1960a,Elg61,Tra61} is extended to the case of OPLs\@.
 Historically, a first attempt to extend the MSO logic for regular languages to deal with the typical tree structure of CF languages was proposed in \cite{Lautemann94} and then resumed by \cite{jacm/AlurM09}.
-In essence, the approach consists in adding to the normal syntax of the original logic a new binary relation symbol, named \emph{matching relation}, which joins the positions of two characters that somewhat extend the use of parentheses of \cite{DBLP:journals/jacm/McNaughtonNO88}; e.g., in VPLs the alphabet is partitioned into three disjoint sets, two of them, named \emph{call} and \emph{return}, playing the role of open and closed parentheses so that their matching relation pairs a \emph{call} with a \emph{return} according to the traditional LIFO policy of pushdown automata.
+In essence, the approach consists in adding to the normal syntax of the original logic a new binary relation symbol, named \emph{matching relation}, which joins the positions of two characters that somewhat extend the use of parentheses of \cite{McNaughton67}; e.g., in VPLs the matching relation pairs a \emph{call} with a \emph{return} according to the traditional LIFO policy of pushdown automata.

-Such a matching relation, however, is typically one-to-one --with an exception of minor relevance-- but cannot be extended to languages whose structure is not made immediately visible by explicit parentheses.
+Such a matching relation, however, is typically one-to-one ---with an exception of minor relevance--- but cannot be extended to languages whose structure is not made immediately visible by explicit parentheses.
 Thus, in \cite{LonatiEtAl2015} we introduced a new binary relation between string positions which, instead of joining the extreme positions of subtrees of the syntax trees, joins their contexts, i.e., the positions of the terminal characters immediately at the left and at the right of every subtree, i.e., respectively, of the character that yields precedence to the subtree's leftmost leaf, and of the one over which the subtree's rightmost leaf takes precedence.
 The new relation is denoted by the symbol $\avv$ and we write $\bm {x} \avv \bm {y}$ to state that it holds between position $\bm {x}$ and position $\bm {y}$.

 Unlike the similar but simpler matching relation adopted in \cite{Lautemann94} and \cite{jacm/AlurM09}, the $\avv$ relation is not one-to-one.
 For instance, Figure~\ref{fig:log:avv} displays the $\avv$ relation holding for the sentence $e + e * e + e $ generated by grammar $G_{AE}$: we have $0 \avv 2$, $2 \avv 4$, $4 \avv 6$, $6 \avv 8$, $2 \avv 6$, $0 \avv 6$, and $0 \avv 8$.
 Such pairs correspond to contexts where a reduce operation is executed during the left-to-right, bottom-up parsing of the string (they are listed according to their execution order).
 By comparing Figure~\ref{fig:log:avv} with Figure \ref{fig:OPM1} it is immediate to realize that every $\avv$ "embraces" a subtree of the syntax tree of the string $e+e*e+e$.